swlaschin/fsharpforfunandprofit.com/_posts/2012-07-16-interfaces.md

 type MyInterface =   // <- no parens!
 {% endhighlight %}

-That’s it.
+Thatâ€™s it.
 Removing the parens will convert a class definition into an interface!

 ### Explicit and implicit interface implementations